 There’s a number of situations where you might not want to use a card tied to a permanent account: buying from a new business, setting up an online trial, or paying an invoice for a new business vendor your vetting, for example.
 Even if you love buying from new and upcoming businesses online, a virtual credit card is essential because it protects your information in the instance of not only a data breach, but also if a dishonest merchant were to steal your card information.
 Because you can set your card up to automatically close, the merchant will not be able to use the stolen information.

 Online subscriptions can be difficult to manage.
 It’s hard to keep an eye on them, and to keep abreast of what they’re charging you.
 And they can be a big security risk if one of the businesses suffers a data breach.
 Virtual cards can help solve all of those problems.

 You can manage all your online subscriptions using virtual cards.
 Just use a virtual card for each of your subscriptions, and keep it to one card per vendor.
 That way, you can track all your subscriptions in one place, you’re protected if the card information is compromised, and you can easily see if you’re being overcharged.
 Plus, with the additional controls that many virtual cards offer, like spending limits, card freezes, deleting cards, etc., you are in control anytime something with the subscription needs to change.
 And, if a certain vendor is trying to corner you, or make it difficult to cancel their service, you simply delete the card.
 No more painful cancellation calls.

 4. If you need to freeze your card

 Most virtual credit cards allows you to freeze your card at any time.
 This means if you fear your data has been compromised or you want to make sure you are not being double charged, you can simply freeze the card.
 By having the power to freeze your card and keep your funds safe, you take your finances back into your own hands.

-Schedule a demo and learn more about how virtual cards can help your business.
+Schedule a demo and learn more about how virtual cards, and Divvy, can help your business.